front-commerce/developers.front-commerce.com/source/docs/advanced/server/configurations.md

 However, not all applications will need every single configuration.
 For instance, a shop that chose to use [Algolia](https://www.algolia.com/) won't have the same configurations than a shop that chose [Elasticsearch](https://www.elastic.co/) for product search.
 The goal of the configuration providers is to define the configurations needed for the specific modules you use in your application.

-On server start, the configuration providers will then be fused to create the global configuration object.
+On server start, the configuration providers will then be combined to create the global configuration object.
 This configuration object will then available on each server request.

 This can be illustrated by starting your Front-Commerce server with the environment variable `DEBUG=front-commerce:config`.
 If your server is running on `http://localhost:4000` and you open the URL [`/__front-commerce/debug`](http://localhost:4000/__front-commerce/debug), you will have a dump of the configuration for this specific request under the section `req.config`.